-You're really missing smoking and question whether quitting is worth the effort
+You're really missing smoking and question whether quitting is worth the effort.

-Sometimes quitting can be really tough, but you can get through it.
+Sometimes trying to quit can feel really tough, but you can get through it.
+It's normal for the memory of smoking to be linked to enjoyment as nicotine triggers reward chemicals.
 Find other ways to treat yourself and keep doing things that you enjoy every day.
+Reach out to friends, family, or health support services like Quitline to talk through these feelings.